 I think people are surprised to discover I can tie my own shoelaces.

-What’s the message of The Vessel?
+What’s the message of Orphans of the Tide?

 It’s about opening up to the people you trust, and asking for help when you need it.